GPS in the Desert

 May Get You Killed

-In this information age, many of us rely on GPS navigation systems in our cars.
-Global Positioning Systems (GPS) such as Tom Toms, Garmans, Magellans, Earthmates and smart phones can help us with “turn by turn” directions to our destinations.
+In this information age, many of us rely on GPS navigation systems in our cars or phones.
+GPS can help us by providing “turn by turn” directions to our destinations.
 These systems are a great help, but they can also get us into situations that get us lost, or even killed.

 Take a place like Death Valley, which got its name when a wagon train from the east tried to find a shorter route to California and got lost in 1849.
 Each summer in Death Valley, a quarter-million tourists in air-conditioned cars venture into 120-degree heat to take pictures and enjoy the desert.
 They come from all over the world, but many have the same traveling companion – a GPS navigation system to help them find the shortest and fastest routes.